 procurement, budget planning, etc.

-- Review ISO 50001 – Energy Management Systems and apply it to your
+ISO 50001 – Energy Management Systems and apply it to your present and future

-- Meet with Efficiency NS Program Managers to get a better understanding
+with Efficiency NS Program Managers to get a better understanding of project

-- Meet with Senior EMs to bounce ideas around on strategies and tactics
+with Senior OEMs to bounce ideas around on strategies and tactics that will

-- Meet with a consultant network to explore their services that could be
+with a consultant network to explore their services that could be beneficial for

 In the first three